top of page

 Craig Pomranz is an internationally known singer/song-stylist, actor and author.
 He is Vice Presidant and on the Board of the non-profit the American Songbook Association where he presents the Pomranz Performance Grant every year.
 It is their intention to help performers start their process to rehearse, appear live, or record music of the Great American Songbook.
 His popular CDs “More Than a Seasonal Thing” and “My Heart Don’t Skip A Beat” are heard on radio stations around the world and available on his website www.CraigPomranz.com.
 His children’s book Made By Raffi is published in 8 languages and 12 countries to date by UK publishers Quarto and their imprint, Frances Lincoln and due for release in India fall 2022.
 Inspired by Made by Raffi composers Amanda McBroom (Bette Midler’s award-winning song “The Rose”) and Michele Brourman have written the song "Different".
 You can find it on Craig’s YouTube channel.
 Craig lives in New York City and travels the world performing in nightclubs and theatres.
 Among his awards are New York’s MAC Award for Best Male Vocalist and the TOR Award for best actor in a musical venue.
 Editor's Note: Craig makes the BEST cakes imaginable.

 Evie Wyld's debut novel After the Fire, A Still Small Voice, was shortlisted for the Impac Prize and awarded the John Llewellyn Rhys Prize.
 Her second All the Birds, Singing, won the Miles Franklin Prize, the Encore Prize and the EU Prize for Literature and was shortlisted for the Costa Best Novel awards.
 In 2013 she was named as one of Granta's Best of Young British Novelists, having previously been named by the BBC as one of the twelve best new British writers.
-Her latest book Bass Rock was published in March 2020.
+Her book Bass Rock was published in March 2020 to wide acclaim and her latest, The Echoes, was published in August of this year.

 bottom of page